cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

 ## General Usage for [`dataDirs`](../basics/options.md#datadirs)

+Most users will not need to use `dataDirs`.
+You should only use `dataDirs` if:

 1. You are downloading through Usenet or other non-torrent methods in order to match new content not present in your torrent client.